The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: The cluster sample and data

 \subsection{The cluster sample}

 We use the sample of galaxy clusters overlapping the footprint of the HSC survey from the cluster catalog released in the \erosita-DE DR1 \citep{bulbul24}.
 Specifically, the selection of the clusters is identical to that of the ``cosmological subsample'' used in the eRASS1 cosmological analysis \citep{ghirardini24} with (1) the extent likelihood \lext\ of $\lext>6$, (2) the galaxy richness \rich\ of $\rich>3$, and (3) the redshift range of $0.1 < \redshift < 0.8$ determined from the optical confirmation \citep{kluge24}.
+The extent likelihood \lext, a quantity returned by the \erosita\ pipeline, describes the normalized logarithmic likelihood of a detected source being a spatially extended object rather than a point source.
 In the interest of uniformity, the photometric redshifts of the galaxy clusters are consistently adopted with the accuracy of $\delta\redshift/\left(1 + \redshift\right)<0.005$ calibrated using spectroscopic samples \citep{kluge24}.
 With such high accuracy, the uncertainty of the cluster redshift is negligible for the purpose of this work.
 As a result, there are $124$ eRASS1 clusters in the common footprint between the eRASS and HSC surveys, as the final sample studied in this work.
 The sky distribution of the sample is shown in Figure~\ref{fig:footprint}.

 Leveraging the realistic mock simulations \citep[][see also \citealt{comparat20}]{seppi22}, the initial contamination of the cluster sample is estimated to be at a level of $\approx6\percent$ with the X-ray selection of $\lext>6$ alone.
 After the optical confirmation, the resulting contamination is reduced to $\approx5\percent$ \citep{kluge24,bulbul24}, which is subdominant compared to the Poissonian noise of our sample (at a level of $\approx9\percent$) and therefore negligible in this work.
+An independent modelling of the same weak-lensing shear profiles while accounting for the sample contamination in \cite{kleinebreil24} returned a result that is statistically consistent with ours (see Section~\ref{sec:rate_relation_results}), reinforcing the picture that the contamination in our sample is subdominant in this work.

 The observed and corrected X-ray photon count rate (hereafter count rate \rate) in the $0.2$--$2.3$~$k$eV band is used as the mass proxy \citep{bulbul24}.
 The X-ray count rate \rate\ has been shown as a reliable mass proxy for \erosita-detected clusters with well-characterized scaling with the cluster mass \citep{chiu22,grandis24,kleinebreil24}, despite with large scatter \citep{ghirardini24} that deserves being further studied in a future work.
 For each cluster, the selection function---the probability $\mathnfcal{I}\left(\ratehat | \zcl, \mathnfcal{H}\right)$ of the cluster being detected---is modelled as a function of the intrinsic count rate \ratehat\ and evaluated at the cluster redshift \zcl\ and the sky location $\mathnfcal{H}$ \citep[][see also equation~1 in \citealt{ghirardini24}]{clerc24}.
 The intrinsic count rate \ratehat\ refers to the observed one \rate\ before it is affected by observational noise.
 The selection function is included in the modelling of the scaling relation in Section~\ref{sec:modelling_of_scaling_relation}.